anon-blue/anon.blue/README.txt

 00000000000000000000000000000000000000000000000000000000000000000000000000000000
 000000000000000000000000000000000000000000000000000000000
                                    so, anyone could write here?  daja大家好
-                        whasssssat?who are they??isn't this a personal board
+                        whasssssat?who are they??isn't this a personal board?g